Mildew: Household varieties

 There are many species of mould.
-The black mould that grows in attics, on window sills, and other places where moisture levels are moderate often is Cladosporium.
+Common mould genera that grow in buildings include Cladosporium, Stachybotrys, Penicillium, or Aspergillus.
 Colour alone is not always a reliable indicator of the species of mould.
 Proper identification requires a microbiologist or mycologist.
-Mould growth found on cellulose-based substrates or materials where moisture levels are high (90 per cent or greater) is often Stachybotrys chartarum.
-"Black mould," also known as "toxic black mould", properly refers to S. chartarum.
-This species is commonly found indoors on wet materials containing cellulose, such as wallboard (drywall), jute, wicker, straw baskets, and other paper materials.
-S. chartarum does not, however, grow on plastic, vinyl, concrete, glass, ceramic tile, or metals.
-A variety of other mould species, such as Penicillium or Aspergillus, may appear to grow on non-cellulosic surfaces but are actually growing on the biofilm that adheres to these surfaces.
+Mould may appear to grow on non-cellulosic surfaces but are actually growing on the biofilm that adheres to these surfaces.
 Glass, plastic, and concrete provide no food for organic growth and as such cannot support mould or mildew growth alone without biofilm present.
 In places with stagnant air, such as basements, moulds can produce a strong musty odour.

 The pink "mildew" often found on plastic shower curtains and bathroom tile is a red yeast, Rhodotorula.